 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash, cash equivalents, marketable securities and accounts receivable.
 The Company manages the credit risk associated with cash, cash equivalents and marketable securities by investing high-quality securities held with reputable trustees and, by policy, limiting the amount of credit exposure to any one issue.
-The Company's investment policy requires that the majority of its cash, cash equivalents and marketable securities are invested in federally insured or guaranteed investment vehicles such as; money market accounts up to applicable TARP limits, FDIC insured corporate bonds, federal government agencies and irrevocable pre-refunded municipal bonds.
+The Company's investment policy requires that the majority of its cash, cash equivalents and marketable securities are invested in federally insured or guaranteed investment vehicles such as federal government agencies, FDIC insured corporate bonds, irrevocable pre-refunded municipal bonds and United States treasury bills.
 Receivables from third-party credit cards are processed by financial institutions, which are monitored for financial stability.
 The Company periodically evaluates the financial condition of its wholesale segment customers.
-The Company's allowance for doubtful accounts reflects current market conditions and management's assessment regarding the likelihood of collecting its accounts receivable.
+The Company's allowance for doubtful accounts reflects current market conditions and management's assessment regarding the collectability of its accounts receivable.
 The Company maintains cash accounts that, at times, may exceed federally insured limits.
 The Company has not experienced any losses from maintaining cash accounts in excess of such limits.
 Management believes that it is not exposed to any significant risks related to its cash accounts.